Yellow diarrhea: 12 Causes, Doctor Explains.

 It is OK for you if you are an IBS sufferer to experience yellow diarrhea during IBS flare-ups.
 No need to worry about your IBS yellow diarrhea as long as it comes and goes without any warning signs.

-To have IBS, you must experience Recurrent abdominal pain at least one day per week for the last 3 months with symptoms onset more than 6 months.
+To have IBS, you must experience Recurrent abdominal pain at least one day per week for the last three months with symptoms onset more than six months.

 Your IBS may be diarrhea-predominant, constipation-predominant, mixed, or unspecified type.
 If are already have IBS with diarrhea or mixed type, you may experience watery diarrhea now and then and it is normal with your IBS.